-And stop using tissues on your face if you do it at home - Immediately.
+And stop using tissues on your face if you do it at home.

-- And finally.... the facialist herself (not being sexist here - they are USUALLY a woman)
+- And finally…. the facialist herself (not being sexist here – they are more often than not, a woman)

-I know it SEEMS like commom sense but don't be shy - if she smells - she smells... complain - you'll be doing the next person a BIG favour.
+I know it SEEMS like common sense but don’t be shy – if she smells – she smells… complain – you’ll be doing the next client a favour.